ocastroa/react-tictactoe/README.md

 ## Build Your Own Realtime Tic Tac Toe Game in React

-To learn more about this project or if you want to build this project from scratch, check out the tutorial.
+To learn more about this project or if you want to build this project from scratch, check out the tutorial (coming soon).

   <a href="https://www.pubnub.com/blog/?devrel_gh=react-tictactoe">
     <img alt="PubNub Blog" src="https://i.imgur.com/aJ927CO.png" width=260 height=98/>